-See section 4.1 Terms and Condition and the Trust Deed outline the responsibilities of the trustee.
+4.1 Terms and conditions of the Notes

+See transaction documents, Trust Deed.

 64 Legislative text - Article 22 - Requirements relating to transparency

 22.1.
 The originator and the sponsor shall make available data on static and dynamic historical default and loss performance, such as delinquency and default data, for substantially similar exposures to those being securitised, and the sources of those data and the basis for claiming similarity, to potential investors before pricing.
 Those data shall cover a period no shorter than five years.